BioDynaMo/biodynamo/doc/user_guide/soma_clustering.md

 This will enable exporting visualization files, so that we can visualize the simulation after it has finished.
-Furthermore, we enable the output of the diameter and the cell type of our agents (named "MyCell"), and the two substances that are secreted.
+Furthermore, we enable the output of the diameter and the cell type of our agents (named "MyCell"), and the two substances that are secreted ("Substance_0" and "Substance_1").
+We may also add the diffusion gradient by adding the setting `gradient = true`.

 ## Build and run the simulation

-Run the following commands to build and run the simulation (do not forget to `biodynamo source` if you haven't already in your terminal):
+Run the following commands to build and run the simulation (do not forget to `source` BioDynaMo if you haven't already in your terminal, i.e. `source <installation-directory>/bin/thisbdm.sh`):

 ```bash
 biodynamo build